Luxcorel/weatherwear/README.md

 > As we use Spotify for auth, there is no hosted demo site for this project.
 This is because Spotify restricts non-verified projects from having non-whitelisted users authenticate against their API.
 To remove this restriction a review process application must be made, which hasn't been done for this project.

 ### How to use
-1. Sign in with a Spotify account
+1. Sign in with a Spotify account.
 2. Select your current location or search for a specific location.
-3. Add your clothes to the wardrobe
+3. Add your clothes to the wardrobe.
-4. Get outfit suggestion based on current weather
+4. Get outfit suggestion based on current weather.

 ### Key features
 * What clothes to wear based on current weather